nanxiaobei/retalk/README.md

 Use `this.setState` to update state and `this[action]` to call other actions, just like in a React component.

 Umm...
-That's all!
-Retalk, just simple like this.
+That's all, Redux is simple like this, when you using Retalk.

 ### Step 3: View